The sections below cover FAQs for the process of applying and paying for a permit to park at our four main hospital sites.

 The PermitSmarti team is available to for help and advice either at ncapermitsmarti@imperial.co.uk or during office hours on 01604 625608.

-I can’t see where to enter working pattern/hours if you work extra hours above your usual working week.
+I cannot see where to enter working pattern/hours if you work extra hours above your usual working week.
 Should you just put your standard working pattern?

 The first question ‘What is your usual or average working week?’ when you are applying gives you the opportunity to include regular additional hours.
 These will need to be confirmed by your line manager.